ZeroJester/CMPG-323-Overview---35376759/README.md

-    Repository 1:   This repository will be used for Project 1 (CMPG-323-Overview---35376759) Repository 2:   This repository will be used for Project 2 (https://github.com/ZeroJester/CMPG-323-Project-2---35376759) Repository 3:   This repository will be used for Project 3 (https://github.com/ZeroJester/CMPG-323-Project-3---35376759) Repository 4:   This repository will be used for Project 4 (link here) Repository 5:   This repository will be used for Project 5 (link here)
+    Repository 1:   This repository will be used for Project 1 (CMPG-323-Overview---35376759) Repository 2:   This repository will be used for Project 2 (https://github.com/ZeroJester/CMPG-323-Project-2---35376759) Repository 3:   This repository will be used for Project 3 (https://github.com/ZeroJester/CMPG-323-Project-3---35376759) Repository 4:   This repository will be used for Project 4 (https://github.com/ZeroJester/CMPG-323-Project-4---35376759) Repository 5:   This repository will be used for Project 5 (link here)

     Each project will be done in seperate, dedicated repositories.